mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 system, and 264kB of RAM.

+The Fuzix port runs in cooperative multitasking mode with the root filesystem on USB (optional), SD card (optional) or (as fallback) on the internal NAND.
+It starts with console over UART0 and will pop multiple USB devices on host;
+once a terminal connects on USB CDC devices, the UART0 will be free to user applications.
-The Fuzix port runs in cooperative multitasking mode with the root filesystem on NAND, and with an optional SD card on the second SPI interface for anything else.
-It supports both console over UART and it'll also pretend to be a USB serial device.
-There's enough memory to run four or five processes at once, and you can enable swapping to the SD card for up to 15.
+There's enough memory to run four or five processes at once, and you can enable swapping to USB or SD card for up to 15.

 ## Configuration